arronlook/DBProjectPokemon/code/readme.md

+The following is assuming you are in the root directory that contains the code/ directory

 # (SETUP) How we think Professor Johnson will run it -- probably without traversing the directory?
 **NOTE**: Postgres might crash somewhere during the load_data.py process, so please start Postgres again and rerun load_data.py
 ```